mmottl/pomap/README.txt

-element of the first tuple is lower than the corresponding one of the second tuple and the second element of the first tuple is greater than its corresponding element of the second tuple, then we cannot say that either of the tuples is greater or lower, i.e. the order is --unknown-- (e.g. tuples (42,1) and (3,7)).
+element of the first tuple is lower than the corresponding one of the second tuple and the second element of the first tuple is greater than its corresponding element of the second tuple, then we cannot say that either of the tuples is greater or lower, i.e. the order is "unknown" (e.g. tuples (42,1) and (3,7)).

    A Hasse-graph of several such tuple-elements might be:

-<<
-                                (89,73)   (93,21)
+<<                              (89,73)   (93,21)
                                    |
                       (91,38)  _(57,42)
                          |    /    |